ErinLMoore/pynonymizer/README.md

 With the server running, navigate in your browser to localhost:5000.
 The webpage should be ready for use.

+A handy github repo you can use for testing is: `https://github.com/github/testrepo.git`

 A new version of the anonymizer module with unit tests is planned.

+The anonymizer module can be run as a standalone. use `python3 anonyizer.py <url-to-anonymize> <kata-description>`

 NOTE: you will need an additional credentials file to run this.
-Please contact the creator directly if interested.
+Please contact the creator directly if interested. the credentials file goes in root to run the web app, or the same directory as 'anonymizer' to run it by itself.